TuguldurSosorbaram/WebDevelopment/php-assignment/README.md

 PHP assignment

 INSTRUCTION to run:
-1. Install any web tool that can run PHP scripts (Xampp)
+1. Install any web tool that can run PHP scripts (for example: Xampp, etc)
 3. Create local host
 2. Run the index.php on your browser